 - Can pay your balance in full every month

 This card is a good option when your credit score is high enough that you can finally qualify for an unsecured credit card.
-But your score may not be high enough to qualify for one of the best no annual fee travel credit cards.
+But your score may not be high enough to qualify for one of the best no-annual fee travel credit cards.

 Even after upgrading to one of the best credit cards for excellent credit, you may still keep this account open for several years to continue improving your credit score.
-Keeping the account open extends your credit history length and lets banks know you have years of experience of handling credit cards.
+Keeping the account open extends your credit history length and lets banks know you have years of experience in handling credit cards.

 The Capital One Platinum Credit Card is one of the best cards for building credit.
 Having no annual fee and a low credit limit makes it easy to build credit and make on-time monthly payments.
 Because this card doesn’t have any purchase rewards, it’s a good idea to upgrade to a better card when you establish good credit.

-Learn more: Capital One® Platinum Credit Card
+Learn more: Capital One Platinum Credit Card